 New music has continued to be the life-blood of KSO.
-An impressive roster of contemporary composers has been represented in KSO’s progressive programmes, including Judith Weir, Benedict Mason, John Woolrich, Joby Talbot and Peter Maxwell Davies.
+An impressive roster of contemporary composers has been represented in KSO’s progressive programmes, including Thomas Adès, Charlotte Bray, Brett Dean, Magnus Lindberg, Colin Matthews, Joby Talbot, Matthew Taylor, Judith Weir and John Woolrich.
 Two exciting collaborations with the BBC Concert Orchestra have been highlights of recent seasons: Bob Chilcott’s Tandem and the première of Errollyn Wallen’s lively romp around the subject of speed dating, Spirit Symphony, at the Royal Festival Hall, both of which were broadcast on BBC Radio 3.
-Russell Keable has also written music for the orchestra, particularly for its recent education projects, which have seen members of the orchestra working with schools from the inner London area.
+Russell Keable has also written music for the orchestra, particularly for its education projects which have seen members of the orchestra working with schools from the inner London area.

 KSO has an honourable pedigree in raising funds for charitable concerns.
-Its very first concert was given in aid of the Hungarian Relief Fund, and in recent years the orchestra has supported the Jacqueline du Pré Memorial Fund, the Royal Brompton Hospital Paediatric Unit, Trinity Hospice, Field Lane, Shape London and the IPOP music school.
+Its very first concert was given in aid of the Hungarian Relief Fund, and in recent years the orchestra has supported the Jacqueline du Pré Memorial Fund, Trinity Hospice, Field Lane, Shape London, the Kampala Music School and War Child.

-The reputation of the orchestra is reflected in the quality of international soloists who regularly appear with KSO — Nikolai Demidenko, Nicholas Daniel, Tasmin Little and Steven Isserlis to name just a few—each enjoying the immediate, enthusiastic but thoroughly professional approach of these amateur musicians.
+The reputation of the orchestra is reflected in the quality of international soloists who regularly appear with KSO — Sir John Tomlinson, Nikolai Demidenko, Nicholas Daniel, Tasmin Little, Richard Watkins, Jean Rigby and Steven Isserlis to name just a few — each enjoying the immediate, enthusiastic but thoroughly professional approach of these amateur musicians.

 Without the support of its sponsors, its Friends scheme and especially its audiences, KSO could not continue to go from strength to strength and maintain its traditions of challenging programmes and exceptionally high standards of performance.
 Thank you for your support.